vihoikka/spacerAQ_vh/README.md

 Typical install time: 10 min.
 Typical run time of the pipeline: 2-5 minutes without simulations, one hour with simulations (simulations currently disabled; to enable, uncomment line 264 from spacerpipeline_hoikkala_etal_2020.sh).
 Required operating system: Unix (tested with MacOS 10.14.6 with shell bash).
 Output: several files and folders regarding extracted spacers and their properties.
 Running the pipeline with default settings will reproduce the results presented in the manuscript.
 R scripts can be used to recreate figures of the manuscript after data has been generated.

 # Instructions
-The analysis can be run using the pipeline spacerpipeline_hoikkala_etal_2020.sh.
+The analysis is run using the shell pipeline spacerpipeline_hoikkala_etal_2020.sh.
 Several steps need to be taken to setup the run after downloading the files on your computer (remember to maintain folder structure)

 ## 1. Install dependencies